Apply for bioinformatics support in next-generation sequencing projects

 The Wallenberg Advanced Bioinformatics Infrastructure

-WABI is a SciLifeLab facility in the Bioinformatics platform.
+WABI is a SciLifeLab unit in the Bioinformatics platform.
 WABI has state-of the art competence and technical know-how in large-scale sequence data analysis, including transcriptomics, variant detection and de novo genome assembly.
 The WABI personnel are senior bioinformaticians with post-doc experience and competences covering for example cancer genomics, RNA differential expression analyses, animal disease models, plant and animal genomics, and evolution.
-WABI also work towards improved integration of data generated at different SciLifeLab facilities.
+WABI also work towards improved integration of data generated at different SciLifeLab units.
 The WABI personnel are permanent staff devoted full-time to bioinformatics support.
 An important aspect of WABI is to achieve hands-on knowledge transfer between WABI personnel and the applicant’s research group.
 Members of the research groups are also offered to spend time at SciLifeLab to ensure an efficient learning process.